shawn-zhangxiang/MLFFE_ViT/README.md

 ## Dataset Preparation

 ### Step 1: Convert Videos into Frames
-You need to extract frames from videos using Preprocessing script and remove frames that contained incomplete or partial faces, hands, actors' clothing, and other items in the frames background.
+You need to extract frames from videos using the Preprocessing script and remove frames that contained incomplete or partial faces, hands, actors' clothing, and other items in the frame's background.

 ### Step 2: Dataset Structure